xue2lang/hbase-orm/README.md

 * The class may contain fields of simple data types (e.g. `String`, `Integer`), generic data types (e.g. `Map`, `List`), custom class (e.g. `Dependents`) or even generics of custom class (e.g. `List<Dependent>`)
 * The `@HBColumnMultiVersion` annotation allows you to map multiple versions of column in a `NavigableMap<Long, ?>`.
 In above example, field `phoneNumber` is mapped to column `phone_number` within the column family `tracked` (which is configured for multiple versions)

 See source files [Citizen.java](./src/test/java/com/flipkart/hbaseobjectmapper/testcases/entities/Citizen.java) and [Employee.java](./src/test/java/com/flipkart/hbaseobjectmapper/testcases/entities/Employee.java) for detailed examples.
+Specifically, [Employee.java](./src/test/java/com/flipkart/hbaseobjectmapper/testcases/entities/Employee.java) demonstrates using "column inheritance" of this library, a useful feature if you have many HBase tables with common set of columns.

-### Serialization / Deserialization
+### Serialization / Deserialization mechanism

 * The default codec of this library has the following behavior:
     * uses HBase's native methods to serialize objects of data types `Boolean`, `Short`, `Integer`, `Long`, `Float`, `Double`, `String` and `BigDecimal`
     * uses [Jackson's JSON serializer](http://wiki.fasterxml.com/JacksonHome) for all other data types
     * serializes `null` as `null`
-* To control/modify serialization/deserialization behavior, you may define your own codec (by implementing the `Codec` interface) or you may extend the default codec (`BestSuitCodec`).
+* To customize serialization/deserialization behavior, you may define your own codec (by implementing the [Codec](./src/main/java/com/flipkart/hbaseobjectmapper/codec/Codec.java) interface) or you may extend the default codec ([BestSuitCodec](./src/main/java/com/flipkart/hbaseobjectmapper/codec/BestSuitCodec.java)).
 * The optional parameter `codecFlag` (supported by both `@HBColumn` and `@HBColumnMultiVersion` annotations) can be used to pass custom flags to the underlying codec. (e.g. You may write your codec to serialize field `Integer id` in `Citizen` class differently from field `Integer id` in `Employee` class)
 * The default codec class `BestSuitCodec` takes a flag `BestSuitCodec.SERIALIZE_AS_STRING`, whose value is "serializeAsString" (as in the above `Citizen` class example).
-When this flag is set to `true` on a field, the default codec serializes that field (even numerical fields) as `String`s.
+When this flag is set to `true` on a field, the default codec serializes that field (even numerical fields) as strings.
     * Your custom codec may take other such flags to customize serialization/deserialization behavior at a class field level.

 ## MapReduce use-cases